a fun language for serious programming

 super calls the “previous” definition of the method.
 It is used in a redefinition of a method in a subclass or in a refinement, It can be used with or without arguments; in the latter case, the original arguments are implicitly used.

-The super of Nit behave more like the call-next-method of CLOS that the super of Java or Smalltalk.
+The super of Nit behaves more like the call-next-method of CLOS than the super of Java or Smalltalk.
 It permits the traversal of complex class hierarchies and refinement.
-Basically, super is polymorphic: the method called by super is not only determined by the class of definition of the method but also by the dynamic type of self.
+Basically, super is polymorphic: the method called by super is not only determined by the class of definition of the method, but also by the dynamic type of self.

 • A definition comes after its redefinition.